the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 -->

 Above, there has been mention of _the_ limit.
 The limit of a diagram, if it exists, is unique up to isomorphism.
-We prove that here.
-The argument is as follows: Fixing a diagram $F$, suppose that $x$ and $y$ are both limits of $F$.
-We can use the universal maps associated with each limit to construct both directions of the isomorphism.
-Furthermore, these are mutually inverse, as universal maps are unique.
+This follows directly from [uniqueness of Kan extensions].

+[uniqueness of Kan extensions]: Cat.Functor.Kan.Unique.html

 We show a slightly more general result first: if there exist a pair of maps $f$, $g$ between the apexes of the 2 limits, and these maps commute